cloudfoundry-attic/cf-release/README.md

 This repository contains the Cloud Foundry source code.
 Cloud Foundry is deployed as a BOSH release.
 See the [BOSH](http://bosh.io/) documentation for more information on BOSH.

+**NB: Due to the symlinks present in cf-release, the v2 `bosh` CLI will fail to perform `create-release` against this repo.
+You'll need to use the Ruby CLI for that, but you should be able to run `upload-release` and `deploy` using the new CLI.**

 * [Documentation](http://docs.cloudfoundry.org/)
 * [Release Notes](https://github.com/cloudfoundry/cf-release/releases)
 * [Continuous Integration Pipeline](https://release-integration.ci.cf-app.com/teams/main/pipelines/cf-release)